csa-iot/data-model/README.md

 Converting Clusters
 ===================
-There should be a base file for each cluster available in the project, produced by scraping the word documents for the ZCL.
+There should be a base file for each cluster available in the project, produced by scraping the source word or asciidoc documents for the CL.
 These files need to be reviewed by a human and edited as necessary.
 The process to do this at a high level is as follows

 1. Create a branch for your work (use your name)
 2. Start to edit the files